FaisalHammad1999/futureproofwiki/Authentication-and-Authorisation.md

 ***

-### Extending our options with Passport
-[Passport](https://www.npmjs.com/package/passport) is a flexible library that enables us to offer users the ability to log in with a variety of services eg. Google, Facebook, Twitter, as well our our own local solution.

-***

 ## Authorisation options to consider
 With the code above, we can now store user's passwords securely - very important!
 The next step is to be able to persist a login across multiple requests.
 The options discussed above of JWT tokens and sessions are both worth looking into.
 For JWT, look at the [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken) npm library and for sessions in express, [`express-session`](https://www.npmjs.com/package/express-session) is a perfect option.
 As always, there are many alternatives available so have a look around and see what solution works for you and your application!
 They can be a little complex but take your time and utilise the many great resources available to both learn and implement.